Get Your Pre-Approval Today

 Lenders determine affordability by looking at your Gross Debt Service ratio (GDS) and your Total Debt Service ratio (TDS).
 The GDS ratio is based on what you can afford to pay each month; it includes mortgage payments, taxes and heating.
 Maximum GDS ratio is 32%.
 The TDS ratio includes everything covered under GDS plus all your other financing obligations.
 Maximum TDS ratio is 37% (40% if it's CMHC).

-Shannon can help you do a complete analysis based on net income and projected budgets to determine what you can afford.
+Our mortgage brokers can help you do a complete analysis based on net income and projected budgets to determine what you can afford.

 This pre-qualifying stage is also the time to find out about the differences between conventional mortgages and high-ratio insured mortgages.
 Ask about assistance for first-time homebuyers such as the 5% down payment allowed under the "First Home Loan Insurance Program" sponsored by CMHC and the federal government's "RRSP Homebuyer's Plan", which lets you use funds from your RRSP to purchase a home.

-Shannon will also go over closing costs with you, like land transfer taxes, legal fees and other disbursements.
+Our mortgages brokers will also go over closing costs with you, like land transfer taxes, legal fees and other disbursements.
 A good rule of thumb is to budget about 3% of the purchase price for closing costs.
 And don't forget: if you buy a new home from a builder, you'll pay 7% GST on the total purchase price.

 Once you're pre-qualified, the interest rate is guaranteed for 60 to 90 days from the time of your application.
 If rates drop, you'll get the lower rate; if they rise, you're covered.
 And just because you pre-qualified by a certain financial institution, you're by no means committed to that lender.
 We'll shop the market to get you the best possible deal!